ArthurHlt/stt-watson/README.md

 """
 Example of listener to use data given by stt-watson (stt-watson notify hypothesis to his listeners when he receive it)

+Hypothesis format:
+{
+    'confidence': '0.1' // confidence of the sentence or words if exist 'transcript': 'the transcription of your voice'
+}
 """
 class MyListener(SttWatsonAbstractListener):
     def __init__(self):